material-foundation/cocoapods-catalog-by-convention/README.md

 ![Tests](docs/assets/tests.png)

-Try adding a new example to the Resistor component.
+**Adding new examples**

+Open the following directory:

     open example/components/Resistor/examples/

+1. Make a duplicate of either example.
+2. Open the duplicate and give the class a unique name.
+3. Change the `+catalogBreadcrumbs` path to something unique.
-Create a new .m file and give the view controller a unique name.
-Run `pod install` again for your catalog and restart the app.
-Your example should now be listed under Resistor.
+4. Run `pod install --project-directory=example/` and rebuild the app.
+5. Your example will now be listed under Resistor.

 ## Setup guide